JeremiahKaren/35percent.github.io/ShoppingCentreJR.md

 ![](http://35percent.org/img/scs106aah.png)

- in the event of a BTS scheme on the West Site fails to take into account the revised 50/50 split requirement.
-In fact, Given that the East Site is heavily loaded with the more profitable DMR (80% market rent) tenure and..
+Given that the East Site is heavily loaded with the more profitable DMR (80% market rent) tenure and..

+Planning Committee (mis)led to believe that a robust review mechanism would ensure extra social rented units - the tenure that most responds to local housing need.
+The S106 in fact limits the social rented provision to 116 units.

+The practical implications of this are that Delancey can now opt to deliver a largely BTS scheme having been granted planning consent on a the reduced SR tenure split requirements of a BTR scheme.

-In addition, the viability review mechanism for the BTS scheme assumes different assumptions - a higher overall profit level (15% IRR) for which there is no agreement (the letter from GVA says that they haven't reviewed the BTS scheme) and 17.5% profit on residential GDV which we know that Southwark didn't want to agree (see draft S106 where LBS said 12.5%?).
+In addition, the viability review mechanism for the BTS scheme assumes different assumptions - a higher overall profit level (14% IRR) for which there is no agreement (the letter from GVA says that they haven't reviewed the BTS West Site scheme) and 17.5% profit on residential GDV which we know that Southwark didn't want to agree (see draft S106 where LBS said 12.5%?).
 Plus all of the other assumptions like professional costs set out in the review mechanism - do they accord with what is in the Argus model in appendix 10 or the requirements of the Viability SPD?

-The practical implications of this are that Delancey can now opt to deliver a largely BTS scheme having been granted planning consent on a the reduced SR tenure split requirements of a BTR scheme.
+## Other notes/draft observations

 1. Inputs/Assumptions not agreed